-Surprisingly, I discovered that the birds weren’t much of a bother, but you may need to net your trees to get a harvest.
+Surprisingly, I discovered that the birds aren’t much of a bother for my cherry trees.
+However, you may need to net your trees to get a harvest.
 I like the idea of leaving one tree for the birds and harvesting from the others, then rotating the “giving” tree each year.

 1: Identify the pest/disease

-Scour the internet, fruit tree growing guides, or local fruit tree experts to identify the pest/disease before taking any action.
+Scour the internet, fruit tree growing guides, and contact local fruit tree experts to identify the pest/disease before taking any action.
 This database of beneficial insects and pests is a good start.

 2: Discover what beneficial insects prey on the pest